COLLECTION OF CHESS KOANS | ALEXANDER SOKOLOVSolo Exhibition | LUCH Gallery

 Some animated paintings are also featured on the LUCH Gallery's YouTube channel.

-*Koan is a riddle or a short parable containing a problem that cannot be rationaly solved; in Zen Buddhism it is one of the main training methods that help achieve enlightenment.
-The main goal of the koan is the transformation of the practitioner's consciousness in order to overcome the framework of discursive logical thinking, originated from a dual perception of the world, and to gain an intuitive vision of reality that does not separate one's own "myself" from the surrounding "not-myself".
+*Koan is a riddle or a short parable containing a problem that defies rationaly solution.
+In Zen Buddhism it is one of the main training methods that helps to achieve enlightenment.
+The main goal of a koan is to transform the practitioner's consciousness in order to overcome the framework of discursive logical thinking, originated from a dual perception of the world, and to gain an intuitive vision of reality that does not separate one's own "myself" from the surrounding "not-myself".